I find Japan fascinating; a thoroughly modern country interwoven with a living history dating back thousands of years.

 Both JR Nara Station & Kintetsu Nara Station have Tourist information Offices, and are a short walk to Nara Park

 We entered Nara Park through the little-used Tegamon Gate, which was literally hidden at the end of the street.
-It was as we strolled through a local park; despite being the height of tourist season, the place seemed empty.
+It was as if we strolled through a local park; despite being the height of tourist season, the place seemed empty.
 Nara Park is some 1300 acres of parkland in the centre of the city; more than enough for tourists to lose themselves.
 Within its walls are some of Nara’s most ancient and sacred buildings.

 Within minutes, we’d spotted our first deer.
 Soon they were everywhere, some condescending to be patted, others scampering away should we come too close.
 Paths and secluded walkways enticed us in all directions.
 There are more than enough temples to satisfy the most ardent visitors; tea houses to partake of refreshment, vending machines for cold drinks and ice-cream (including green tea ice-cream), and stretches of manicured lawns beside lakes for simply relaxing.
 We even stumbled across some vegetable gardens and a few small rice paddies, all grown by the monks who live in the temple complexes.
 Walking down an alley of stone stairs, we came across a group of ladies painting.